-Talk to us or join our lab if you are interested in these topics or our work.
-Students at Georgia Tech and beyond, please find our courses, theses, and jobs on the following pages.
+Please feel free to reach out if you are interested in these topics or our work.
+Students at Georgia Tech and beyond, please find our courses, theses, and opportunities on the following pages.

 News